-Eggs can be eaten for breakfast, lunch, or dinner.
+You can eat eggs for breakfast, lunch, or dinner.
 Avocados can be sliced and eaten in a sandwich or made into guacamole.
-Blueberries can be added to yogurt, oatmeal, smoothies, or pancakes for a delicious breakfast.
+For a delicious breakfast, you can add blueberries to yogurt, oatmeal, smoothies, or pancakes.

 I also recommend looking for recipes with these foods if you are unsure about how to make these foods.
-Garlic is very versatile and can be added for flavor in many different recipes.
+Garlic is versatile and can be added for flavor in many different recipes.
 Salmon and shellfish can be a great main dish for dinner.
 I love roasted salmon with vegetables such as spinach or kale.
-For a super nutrient-dense meal, make roasted salmon, mashed sweet potatoes, and sauteed spinach!
+Make roasted salmon, mashed sweet potatoes, and sauteed spinach for a super nutrient-dense meal!

 And spinach makes a delicious, nutrient-dense ingredient in this Amazing Italian Sausage and Vegetable Soup!

 Use the Plate Method as a Guide to Add More Nutrient-Dense Foods